CKristensen/SWAPI-to-Postgres/README.md

 docker-compose up -d --build

-To connect to the Database you can use DBeaver (dbeaver.io) and use the following credentials:
-PASSWORD: "pass"
-USER: postgres
-DBNAME: postgres
-HOSTD: localhost:5432

 It will run 2 containers, one with a postgres Database and another with a python script that will scrappe the SWAPI.